An intellectual autobiography

 Finally, Cuba has made considerable gains in overcoming the social inequalities that it had inherited, not by focusing on equality of results, but by ensuring full equality of educational opportunity for all, regardless of race, color, class, or gender.
 Free, universal and high-quality public education is the foundation of the Cuban quest for equality.

 During these many years of seeking to understand the true and the right, I have identified with the Left, but always with a critical posture.
 The more my understanding of the Cuban theory and practice of socialism deepened, the more I was able to see serious limitations of the concepts and strategies of the Left in the United States and other nations of the North.
-I have become increasingly troubled by the Left’s simplistic and moralistic interpretations of culturally and philosophically complex issues, such as sexual orientation, sexual identity, abortion, and immigration; as well as its historically and scientifically inaccurate proclamations of systemic racism and white privilege, which are imposed on others through authoritarian and uncivil practices.
-Becoming increasingly ill at ease with the politically divisive Left, I have turned to reading commentaries written by traditional American conservatives (as distinct from neoconservatives).
-I have found these writings to be more informed by history and literature, more truthful, more consistent with common-sense understanding, and more characterized by a sense of humor, than is the standard leftist fare.
+I have become increasingly troubled by the Left’s simplistic and moralistic interpretations of complex issues, such as sexual orientation, sexual identity, abortion, and immigration; as well as its historically and scientifically inaccurate proclamations of systemic racism and white privilege, denying significant social and legal changes on this issue since 1965.
+Moreover, these questionable claims have been imposed on the people through manipulative, authoritarian, and uncivil practices.